Key Takeaways

 ERGO NEXT

 The largest savings from ERGO NEXT are in hospitality and tourism (36%), repair and maintenance (32%) and manufacturing (31%).
 ERGO NEXT is the second most affordable carrier for businesses with up to 19 employees.
-You’ll find policies with standard $1 million/$2 million limits with typical sublimits and endorsements like additional insured and waiver of subrogation.
+You’ll find policies with standard $1 million/$2 million limits and typical sublimits and endorsements like additional insured and waiver of subrogation.

 Where ERGO NEXT performs best: